selenachau/binder/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/selenachau/binder/HEAD)

 Description:
 Collection-centered data for ebook use assessment have varied descriptive metadata.
 COUNTER allows consistency across vendor platforms, but is limited to providing ISBNs.
 This session introduces a Python script to fill in Library of Congress classification data so that collection assessment by subject matter is possible.
-It extend COUNTER usage reports to assess by LC class.
-This project was presented at library conferences in 2023.
+This project extends COUNTER usage reports to assess by LC class and was presented at library conferences in 2023.

 Contents:
 Two Jupyter Notebooks - one a walkthrough that demonstrates python isbnlib library and OCLC Classify API, and another (quick convert) that allows the user to directly use the tool.
 Two test csv files - one is a test input file for the quick convert notebook and one is a test output file for the quick convert notebook.